Entanglement and chaos near critical point in strongly coupled gauge theory: Appendix:

 where we define the quantities ${\mathcal{A}}^{(1)}, {\mathcal{A}}^{(2)}, {\mathcal{A}}^{(3)}$ in the following way

-note that we have truncated the series when writing ${\mathcal{A}}_2$ and ${\mathcal{A}}_3$ in order to obtain the lowest-order contribution, which is our focus for the near-horizon expansion.
-Consequently, the higher-order contributions will become superfluous for our analysis.
+Note that we have truncated the series present in ${\mathcal{A}}_2$ and ${\mathcal{A}}_3$ in order to obtain the lowest-order contribution, signifying the near-horizon expansion.
 We then employ equation \eqref{eq61} within the context of equations \eqref{eqA2}, \eqref{eqA3}, and \eqref{eqA4} to derive the expression for extremal surfaces in the bipartite limit, as presented in equation \eqref{eq64}.
 In this context, we introduce the following functions of $\xi$.

 Using the above functions we obtain the following extremal areas